Conservative talk show host Michael Savage assaulted by Trump-hater

 Free speech can and should be answered with free speech.
 The moment it is answered with violence, peaceful democracy has descended to mob rule.

-I would suggest an automatic life sentence for anyone who perpetrates an unproved assault on any other man or woman when a political grievance is the clear motive.
+I would suggest an automatic life sentence for anyone who perpetrates an un-provoked assault on any other man or woman when a political grievance is the clear motive.

 Such a rule would make examples of those who threaten democracy and would also deter future criminals from engaging in an unlawful and harmful act.